terrycojones/super-rugby-2015/README.md

 If you take a look at
 [the 2015 Super Rugby table](http://www.smh.com.au/rugby-union/super-rugby/ladder),
 it's immediately clear that NZ teams are doing extremely well.

-However, the overall competition table doesn't tell you how teams from one country are doing against the teams from the other two countries.
+But the overall competition table doesn't tell us how teams from one country are doing against the teams from the other two countries.

-I was interested to see how the three countries are doing when we only consider matches that are played between teams from different countries.
-Factoring out how teams from within a country play each other might leave you with an indication of the relative strength of the countries.
+I was interested to see what things looked like when we only consider matches that are played between teams from different countries.
+Factoring out how teams from within a country play each other might give us a clearer picture of the relative strengths of the countries.

 I wrote a program to examine this.

 ## Results

-The results (below) show that NZ group teams have won 39/66 (59%) of their games overall.
+The results (see below) show that NZ group teams have won 39/66 (59%) of their games overall.
 But if you look at their record just in out-of-group games, the percentage goes up: they've won 25/38 (65.8%).
 In contrast, Australian group teams have won 27/65 (41.5%) of their games overall, but in out-of-group have won only 11/33 (33.3%).

-I.e., the Australian record is worse than it would appear if you just considered their overall win/loss percentage.
+I.e., the Australian record is worse than it appears if you just consider their overall competition win/loss percentage.
 Meanwhile, the NZ teams are doing even better at beating everyone else than it might first appear from their overall record.
-Meanwhile, the South African teams are doing about as well beating others as they are overall.
+Meanwhile, the South African teams are doing about as well beating teams from other countries others as they are overall.

-This gives us some idea of the overall strength of rugby in the countries.
+This gives us some idea of the *overall strength of rugby* in the
+countries: NZ well ahead of RSA, and RSA well ahead of AUS.

-It doesn't give any indication about whether (e.g.) New Zealand is likely to beat Australia in a test because the players in the Super Rugby teams that are winning few games are much less likely to be picked for their national sides.
+However, it doesn't give any indication about whether (e.g.) New Zealand is likely to beat Australia in a test because the players in the Super Rugby teams that are winning few games are much less likely to be picked for their national sides.

-The program's output (as of 2015-05-24, following Round 15) are shown below.
+The program's graphical and textual output (as of 2015-05-24, following Round 15) are shown below.

 The graph shows how the overall win fraction versus the out-of-group win fraction has changed over time for each of the countries.
 Only rounds 5